alphagov/govuk-developer-docs/source/manual/rebooting-machines.html.md

 -   Is it a kernel update?
 -   If it's a shared library are we using it (see below)?

-There is a fabric task to find all processes using a deprecated library:
+There is a Fabric task to find all processes using a deprecated library:

     fab $environment all vm.deprecated_library:dbus